 Staging helps buyers connect

-Staging is one of the clearest examples of marketing that supports results.
+Staging is one of the clearest examples of marketing that creates results.
 In the NAR 2025 Profile of Home Staging, 83% of buyers’ agents said staging makes it easier for buyers to visualize a property as a future home.
-The same report found that 31% said buyers were more willing to walk through a staged home they first saw online.
+The same report found that 31% of buyers were more willing to walk through a staged home they first saw online.

-That matters because online interest is what creates showing activity.
-If a buyer can understand scale, layout, and function from the listing photos, they are more likely to take the next step.
-On Whidbey, that can be especially important for homes with flexible spaces, view rooms, guest areas, or indoor-outdoor living features that benefit from clear visual storytelling.
+Online interest drives showing activity.
+If a buyer can understand scale, layout, and function from your listing's photos, they're more likely to take the next step.
+On Whidbey, that can be especially important for homes with flexible spaces, view rooms, guest areas, and/or indoor-outdoor living features that benefit from clear visual storytelling.

-The report also found that 49% of agents saw reduced time on market from staging, while some reported increases in the dollar value offered.
 Staging is not a guarantee, and NAR also notes it does not affect every buyer the same way.
-Still, the data shows it can make a meaningful difference in how buyers perceive a listing.
+Still, the data clearly shows it can make a meaningful difference in how buyers perceive your listing.

 Photography and video do heavy lifting

-When buyers scroll through listings, visuals lead the decision-making process.
-Since photos rank as the top website feature in NAR’s buyer survey, your listing photography is not just documentation.
-It is your first chance to create interest, establish quality, and show buyers why the home deserves attention.
+It's easy to see then why when buyers scroll through listings, the quality of your photos is also key.
+Photos rank as the top website feature in NAR’s buyer survey.
+Your listing's photography is not just documentation.
+It is your first chance to catch the buyer's eye, establish your home's quality, and drive buyers to take a closer look.

-Video adds another layer.
-It can show flow, light, and how rooms connect in a way still photos cannot always capture.
+So if photos are key, video multiplies the ability to 'feel' online what your home is in-person.
+Video can show flow, light, and how rooms connect in a way still photos don't always capture.
 For Whidbey properties, video can also help communicate setting, approach, deck space, surrounding landscape, and the feeling of arrival.

-NAR’s technology guidance notes that agents use drone photography and virtual home tours to market homes remotely, and that photography has transformed property marketing.
-For island listings, aerial imagery can be especially useful because it shows shoreline context, lot boundaries, surrounding green space, and how the home sits within its environment.
+NAR’s tech guidance notes that many agents use drone photography and virtual home tours to market homes remotely, further compounding how photography has transformed property marketing.
+For island listings, aerial imagery can show your property's shoreline context, lot boundaries, surrounding green space, and how your home sits within its environment.

 Floor plans and details reduce guesswork

 A buyer may love the photos and still hesitate if the layout is unclear.
-That is why floor plans matter.
-In the NAR buyer survey, 57% of buyers said floor plans were among the most useful website features.
+Floor plans matter.
+In NAR's buyer survey, 57% of buyers said floor plans were among the most useful website features.

-Floor plans help buyers understand how a home lives.
-They answer questions that photos alone often miss, such as bedroom separation, traffic flow, workspace options, and how indoor and outdoor spaces connect.
-That clarity can lead to more qualified showings because buyers arrive with better expectations.
+Floor plans help buyers understand how a home flows.
+Plans answer questions that photos alone often miss, such as bedroom separation, traffic flow, workspace options, and how indoor and outdoor spaces connect.
+That clarity can lead to more qualified showings because buyers arrive with more accurate expectations.

 Distribution beyond the MLS expands reach

-The MLS is important, but it should not be the whole plan.
+The MLS is key, but it should not be your whole marketing plan.
 According to the NAR 2025 Technology Survey, social media generated the highest number of quality leads at 39%, followed by CRM at 23% and the local MLS at 17%.
 Listing syndication, email marketing, and digital ad campaigns also showed up as meaningful lead sources.

-That supports a broader strategy for sellers.
-Once your home is fully prepared with staging, visuals, and strong property information, it needs distribution that reaches buyers where they already spend time.
+This supports a broader strategy for sellers.
+Once your home is fully prepped with staging, visuals, and strong property information, it needs distribution that reaches buyers where they already spend time.
 The goal is not just exposure.
-It is attracting the right attention from buyers who are most likely to engage.
+It is attracting the right attention from the buyers most likely to engage.

 If you are preparing to sell on Whidbey Island, premium marketing should not be viewed as an extra.
-It is part of how you position the home to compete.
-In a market where buyers often begin online and compare homes quickly, presentation can shape whether your listing gets skipped, saved, toured, or offered on.
+It is how you position the home to compete online.
+In a market where buyers often begin their new home search by comparing homes quickly while on a phone or computer, your presentation can shape whether your listing gets skipped, saved, toured, or bought.

-A thoughtful marketing plan can help your property do three important things:
+A high-quality marketing plan should help your property do three key things:

 - Capture attention quickly